Exterior Color Combinations Done Right

 Pine Green + Red-Brown + White

 Field and forest colors perfectly suit a Craftsman-style home.
 Shutters painted forest green are dark enough to be seen against the rusty brown exterior.
 White paint brings the porch walls and columns out of the roof's shadow and also handily highlights green shutters and a front door stained to match the home's siding.
-Before choosing your paint palette, research color schemes associated with your home's architectural style.
+Before choosing your outdoor paint palette, research exterior paint schemes associated with your home's architectural style.

 Brick Red + Gingerbread Orange + Brown

-Though this home's main colors are shades of red and orange, they play nicely together because they share brown undertones that give them a muted appearance.
+Though this home's main exterior paint colors are shades of red and orange, they play nicely together because they share brown undertones that give them a muted appearance.
 Brown shingled roofs and window trim enhance without disrupting the view.
 Since ever-shifting natural light affects how paint colors are viewed, look at fan decks and paint chips outside on bright and cloudy days.
 Better yet, experts suggest trying three colors (e.g. shutter, trim, and exterior) on the front of your home and stepping across the street to see how the combination works.

 Olive + Celery + Ivy + Terra-Cotta + Cream